nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 :ref:`strong_perms_label`.
 Then choose your ``occ`` options.
 This lists your available options::

+To be able to run the installation command, you have to ``cd`` into the root folder of ownCloud.
+Using path-to-owncloud won't work.

  $ sudo -u www-data php /var/www/owncloud/occ
  ownCloud is not installed - only a limited number of commands are available ownCloud version 8.2.0